elifesciences-publications/Liu_et_al_2018_eLife/README.md

 ## 1. Adding Images to CellProfiler and
 Drag and drop the images in the "Files list" in Cell Profiler
 ![Alt Text](https://github.com/DWALab/Liu_et_al_2018_eLife/blob/master/ColocalizationSteps/Step0.PNG)
-## 2. Seperate Images Into Different Channels
+## 2. Separate Images Into Different Channels
 Each channel represents a different fluorophore/fluorescenly tagged protein imaged at a specific wavlength.
 For our data:
 * Ch1 = MitoTracker channel